CommanderAstern/ChargeSwap/README.md

 Although the current market may not seem to be a big one, within the next 10 years this will be a helpful innovation as the world is shifting to EVs - this claim is backed by credible predictions from the government which states that 30% vehicles in India alone would be electric.

 ## Objective/Goal
 Our goal is to be among the first innovators in this space of EV which involves battery swapping.
-We want to make an impact on all EV users who use EVs that utilize battery swapping techniques.
+We want to make an impact on all EV users especially the ones who use EVs that utilize battery swapping techniques.

 ## Features
+1.

+## User Flows

 Mentioning:

 - [x] Problem